Global Forest Information Service

 GFIS is led by IUFRO, the International Union of Forest Research Organizations; together with FAO, the Food and Agriculture Organization of the United Nations; CIFOR, the Center for International Forestry Research, the UNFF Secretariat, and ICRAF, the World Agroforestry Centre.

-The Korean Forest Research Institute (KFRI), the US Forest Service and ITTO, International Tropical Timber Organization, have provided financial contribution to GFIS during last years; METLA, the Finnish Forest Research Institute, also actively contributes to the initiative.
+The Korean Forest Research Institute (KFRI), the US Forest Service and ITTO, International Tropical Timber Organization, have provided financial contribution to GFIS during last years; LUKE, the Natural Resource Institute Finland, also actively contributes to the initiative through in-kind administrative and hosting support.

 For more information please visit the GFIS site.